-In this second example the same exact process is followed in order to calculate the net present value.
+In this second example, the same process is followed to calculate the net present value.
 However, this time we are using a 12% discount rate instead of an 8% discount rate.
 As shown above, each future cash flow is discounted back to the present time at a 12% discount rate.
 Then each of these present values are added up and netted against the original investment amount of $100,000, resulting in an NPV of -$7,210.

 Let’s take a final example to see what happens when the discount rate is exactly equal to the IRR:

 What is NPV?
-In this article we discussed what NPV is, detailed how it’s calculated as well as the intuition behind what it means.
-We also covered some common misconceptions and mistakes and finally we tied it all together with some relevant examples.
-Once you look at how NPV works, step-by-step, it’s easy to see that NPV is simply value minus cost.
+In this article, we discussed what NPV is, what NPV means, the NPV decision rule, the importance of the discount rate, and how NPV is calculated.
+We also covered some common misconceptions and mistakes and reviewed several relevant examples along the way.
+Once you understand how NPV works step-by-step, it’s easy to see that NPV is simply value minus cost.